Ääntäminen

 - (baseball, slang) An inning.

-- (engineering, dated, mostly, UK) Any of certain machines built upon or within framework.
+- (engineering, dated, chiefly UK) Any of certain machines built upon or within framework.

-- Contrivance; the act of devising or scheming.
+- (obsolete) Contrivance; the act of devising or scheming.

-- A stage or level of a video game.
+- (dated, video games) A stage or location in a video game.

 Esimerkit